pablofrioli/MAP5922/README.md

 # fin_ml
   This package of libraries was developed for the classes of the discipline MAP5922 - Machine Learning Applied to Finance from USP (Universidade de São Paulo), 2023/1st semester cohort.<br>

   In the fin_ml library, you will find the transformers classes.
 One of the them is in frac_diff_transf, which applies fraction differentiation to series of data organized in a Pandas DataFrame, and can be called as a Pipeline in a ColumnTransformer from Sckit-learn.

 # Installation
   After downloading the files of this repository to your PC, run the following commands from the folder you have put it in:

+* python setup.py bdist_wheel
-pip install dist/fin_ml-0.2-py3-none-any.whl
+* pip install dist/fin_ml-0.2-py3-none-any.whl

 # Requisites
 * numpy 1.21.4